thorade/HelmholtzMedia/README.md

 ## Current release
 Download the newest [tagged version](https://github.com/thorade/HelmholtzMedia/tags).
-In the future, there will be a release branch and official releases.
+In the future, there might be a release branch and official releases.

 ## License
 Copyright &copy; 2009-2013 Helmholtz Centre Potsdam, GFZ German Research Centre for Geosciences